May 17, 2018

 Now that you have a better understanding of when teeth development begins, let’s look at some ways to care for your child’s ivories:

-- Before your baby starts teething, you can run a clean, damp washcloth over the gums to remove any bacteria.
+- Before your baby starts teething, you can run a clean, damp washcloth over the gums to remove any bacteria after a feeding.

-- Once the first teeth appear, you can start brushing them, using an infant toothbrush.
-You can use water and a very small amount of fluoride (the size of a grain of rice) from a toothpaste that has the American Dental Academy (ADA) seal of approval.
+- Once the first teeth appear, you can start brushing them using an infant toothbrush.
+You can use water and a very small amount of toothpaste that has the American Dental Academy (ADA) seal of approval.

 - Once your baby’s teeth touch, you should start incorporating flossing into the routine.
 You’ll initially have to do it for them until their coordination gets better.